oskarth/webframework/README.md

 - remove middleware for wrap-params
 - use own server instead of ring-adapter-jetty
-- think about routing format
+- think about routing format (separation of concerns etc)
+- modularize it